bcswartz/angular2-sandbox-guildrunner/README.md

 research and experimentation.
 Blog posts concerning the evolution of the project can be found at [http://www.thoughtdelimited.org/thoughts](http://www.thoughtdelimited.org/thoughts/)

+## Angular / Angular CLI Version Notes

+As of release 0.0.2, this application is built around Angular 2 release candidate 4 (RC4) and Angular CLI version beta.10.
+So it does not utilize Webpack as its module loader (it uses SystemJS), nor does it use the @ngModule decorator introduced in Angular 2 RC5.

 ## Installation Instructions

 To download and execute this web application on your own system, perform the following steps: